 As the tunnels snake off in either direction, the average depth of Jacob’s Well stays around 120 feet but reaches all the way down to 137 feet at its deepest point.

-The Dangers Of Jacob’s Well
+The Dangers Of This Massive Underground Cave

 Combined with ideal water temperatures and visibility, the depth and extensive cave system have made Jacob’s Well a popular diving attraction.
 In particular, Jacob’s Well is favored among freedivers — people who dive by holding their breath and don’t use any scuba equipment.